m-zhokhova/Blog_os_Vinhos/README.md

-# Blog_os_Vinhos
+# Blog os Vinhos
-EDA for the Blog os Vinhos data and rating prediction
+EDA for the Blog os Vinhos data and rating prediction.
+Data on Portuguese wines.
+Collected from Blog "OsVinhos": https://osvinhos.blogspot.com